crevee/c-review/11. galaga/README.md

 ## Goal

-1. An enemy spaceship appears at the top of the screen.
+1. An enemy spaceship appears at the top of the screen
-2. The bottom player attacks the enemy.
+2. The bottom player attacks the enemy
-3. The player moves left and right to avoid enemy attacks.
+3. The player moves left and right to avoid enemy attacks
 4. Title screen composition
 5. Top left player life display
-6. The game ends when all enemies are killed or no player lives.
+6. The game ends when all enemies are killed or no player lives

 ## Result